ekarlo/TheShadowSpeaksDoc/README.md

 printer was a heavily sound padded lid and an illuminated window showing the action.
 Paper exited the back to a mechanical stacker.
 With the lid up it let out an earsplitting banshee scream.

+Not posed.
 Fellow shown was a very innovative PA that owned a filling station and garage in a former life.<br>
 ![DSC01479-600.jpeg](img/DSC01479-600.jpeg)<br>
 <br>
 <br>